RafaelEstatistico/Learning_Shiny/01 - BNDES/README.md

 ===

-Shiny study based on [open data](https://www.bndes.gov.br/wps/portal/site/home/transparencia/centraldedownloads) from Brazilian Develop Bank database by operation
+Shiny study based on [open data](https://www.bndes.gov.br/wps/portal/site/home/transparencia/centraldedownloads) from Brazilian Develop Bank (BNDES).
+Database: Operations contracted in direct and indirect non-automatic form.

 ## Libraries Needed
 For check and install all packages used you can run the script bellow: